 Hermione just looked at him.

-Maybe I should just try snogging her like Ron suggested, thought Harry.
+Maybe I should just try snogging her like Ron suggested, he thought.

 "What is it, Harry?"
 Hermione's question brought him back to the present.

 "Well, I was wondering… Oh bloody hell!
 Why is this so difficult?!"